openlibhums/memory-alpha/content/pages/support/press-management/press-doi-manager.md

 ## DOI manager

 Manage DOIs across journals, same as journal level DOI manager, but now you can filter by journal and select appropriately.
 The same limits apply as on journal level.
-See DOI manager <!-- missing hyperlink--> for more information on how to use the DOI manager.
+See [DOI manager](../identifiers/index.md) for more information on how to use the DOI manager.